List of Mission: Impossible (TV series) characters: In film

 Phelps is the only character of the original TV series to be used in the subsequent film series.
 By the time of the events of the original 1996 film, Jim (now played by Jon Voight) is married to Claire Phelps (Emmanuelle Béart), a fellow member of the IMF.
 Having become disillusioned with the effect that the end of the Cold War has had on his espionage work, he secretly betrays the IMF and makes a deal to sell a list of CIA agents' identities to an arms dealer.
 He kills three of his own agents, fakes his death, and frames teammate Ethan Hunt (Tom Cruise) as a mole.
 After Phelps kills his wife, during a confrontation atop a train traveling through the Channel Tunnel, Ethan kills Phelps by blowing up a helicopter on which Phelps is trying to escape.
 Ethan subsequently becomes the new team leader.

 Greg Morris, who played Barney Collier in both television series, walked out of the film premiere halfway through, citing displeasure with the turning of the Jim Phelps character and the overall production, calling it "an abomination."
 Peter Graves expressed dissatisfaction that he was not asked to reprise the role, and was displeased by "what happens" to the character in the film.
+Graves had been offered the chance to reprise his role from the TV series but turned it down upon learning his character would be revealed as a traitor and would be killed off at the end of the film.

-The character is revealed to have had a son, Jim Phelps Jr. who uses the alias "Jasper Briggs" and appears in Dead Reckoning and The Final Reckoning, played by Shea Whigham.
+The character is revealed to have had a son, Jim Phelps Jr. who is a U.S. Intelligence agent who uses the alias "Jasper Briggs" and appears in Dead Reckoning and The Final Reckoning, played by Shea Whigham.